rice-apps/BeakSpeak/Docs/PROJECT.md

 ### DatabaseService

-Includes all functions that handle the interactions between front end and the database.
+Includes all functions that handle the interaction between front-end and the database.

 *Methods*